Sexual Health

 condom during sex can reduce the risk of transmitting or contracting certain STis, but using a condom never

-eliminates the risk entirely.
+the risk entirely.
 Vaccinations exist for some STis, but not all.
 The only sure way to avoid infection

 is to refrain from engaging in sexual activity.
 If you think you may have an STI, call us to talk with a peer